 Our review today is a look back at the Audio-Technica ATH-ADX5000 launched in 2019 and still the company’s flagship open-back headphones priced at $1999.

-Disclaimer: This is a reviewer-owned unit and not supplied by any company.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 Can you find out more about the manufacturer by visiting the Audio-Technica website.

 To read more about our long history featuring Audio-Technica products on Headfonics please click here.

 Note, that this article follows our latest scoring guidelines which you can read up on here.

 Audio-Technica is a company that is well known for its turntables, microphones, and headphones, which in turn has gained them a fanbase from the different corners of the audiophile world.
 This has earned them the respect of 2 channel speaker enthusiasts and headphone enthusiasts alike.

 Positioned to compete in the flagship category, the release of the ATH-ADX5000 meant that the Japanese manufacturer decided that in 2019 it would raise the stakes and challenge the headphone market with its best open-back design.